 For the purest hunting experience, going to one of these areas cannot be beaten.

-Most hunts are offered on the price basis of 1 hunter or 2 hunter with 1 Professional Hunter (1x1 or 2x1).
+Most hunts are offered on the price basis of 1 hunter or 2 hunters with 1 Professional Hunter (1x1 or 2x1).
 You may find additional price differences if larger parties are booked like 4x2 but veer away from any company offering 3x1 or 4x1.
 Two hunters to one PH is the most reasonable maximum combination for the success for both hunters.
 Remember that the slightly cheaper 2x1 hunt price means you are effectively sacrificing half your hunt time.
 If you want the undivided attention of your PH, 1x1 is the only way to go.

 It is a personal decision whether you want to hunt alone or not but it is important as the whole experience and/or friendship can be ruined by not having a 'suitable' hunting partner.
 Of course, the opposite is true - with a close hunting buddy the hunt can be a memorable triumph for both of you.